LewisCM14/art-of-sleep/README.md

 - **Colour Scheme**

     *Research into colour theory surrounding sleep, showed that people with blue bedrooms enjoyed the most sleep in hours per night.
-Based on this and market research into competing bed stores, I chose a limited colour pallet developed with mycolour.space.
-Designated colours are as follows:*
+Based on this and market research into competing bed stores, I chose a limited colour pallet developed with https://mycolor.space/ Designated colours are as follows:*

     1. #0000FF (Blue)
     2. #9A89B4 (Light Purple)